Julien6431/Target-Shapley-effects/README.md

 The folder "numerical_tests" contains the implementation of the test cases from the article as well as the corresponding data.
 These files illustrate how to use the algorithms.

-Feel free to test these algorithms on your own test case and/or to play with the proposed ones.
+Feel free to test these algorithms on your own test cases and/or to play with the proposed ones.

 ## Requirements